nirmata/gke-network-policy/README.md

 - `validate-net-label-exists` - Checks to make sure any new `Deployments` in the cluster are defining labels for egress and ingress access.
 Thus ensuring proper enforcement of `default-deny` posture.

+## Installation

+To use the following policies simply install Kyverno and run `kubectl apply -f policies/`